Our Baltimore or Washington DC Disability Lawyer Assists with Social Security Eligibility and Applications

 - To qualify for SSI, you must be 65 or older OR blind OR disabled and have limited or no income or other resources

 - To qualify for SSDI, you must be disabled AND have a sufficient work history as determined by “work credits”

 The distinction between these two benefits is confusing to many people.
 You may qualify for one of these benefits but not the other.
 If you are disabled and have limited income, you may be able to qualify for both SSI and SSDI.
-An experienced Baltimore disability lawyer can help you determine which benefits you are qualified to receive.
+An experienced Washington DC disability lawyer can help you determine which benefits you are qualified to receive.